Gomeskk/Printf/README.md

 ## Conclusion

 The ft_printf project is a crucial step in mastering formatted output and variadic functions in C. Successfully implementing it improves problem-solving skills and deepens understanding of low-level formatting operations.
-Buffer overflow due to improper string manipulation.
-Not managing va_list correctly leading to segmentation faults.
-Conclusion
-The ft_printf project is a crucial step in mastering formatted output and variadic functions in C. Successfully implementing it improves problem-solving skills and deepens understanding of low-level formatting operations.